For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Your personal circumstancesMonthly standard allowance

-In a couple where at least one of you is aged 25 or over£578.82*
+Living with a partner and at least one of you is aged 25 or over£617.60*

 This money is intended to be shared between you and your partner – you will not receive this amount each.

-This typically includes caring for children, having a disability or needing help with housing costs, and could increase your monthly payments by several hundred pounds.
+This typically includes caring for children, having a disability or health condition, or needing help with housing costs.
 The government website has information on the specifics of the extra allowances.

 How is Universal Credit paid?

-After your first payment, you'll receive your payments on the same day each month (although in Scotland you can be paid twice a month if you'd prefer), and you'll also get a monthly statement detailing how much you'll receive.
+From the second payment onwards, you'll receive the money on the same day each month (although in Scotland you can be paid twice a month if you'd prefer).
+You'll also get a monthly statement detailing how much you'll get.

 How to apply for Universal Credit